AncientCrane34/Personal-Portfolio/README.md

 # Personal-Portfolio

 # Description
+As an employee:

-A homepage to display my work for potential employers.
+I want: A homepage to display my work for potential employers.
+So that: Employers can get a sample of what I can do.

 # Roadmap
-I intend to change and edit the content on this page and add more content to future links.
+I intend to change, add, and edit the content on this page as I progress.